About

 One of the other innovations in journalism is increasingly diverse storytelling as media organisations grapple with news avoidance and lack of trust.
 Glenda is also a researcher in the new field of 'live journalism' - the interaction of journalism and theatre.
 She co-founded the News on Stage project (https://newsonstage5.wordpress.com/) with Catherine Adams, Nottingham Trent University and they have produced five live events including News Cabaret and News on the Street, with HEIF funding.
 She is also the co-director of Contemporary Narratives Lab (https://contemporarynarratives.org/) and has worked with The Ferret and Greater Govanhill magazine to put on an event at The Tron, Glasgow, as well as interactive theatre makers Coney and the Bureau of Investigative Journalism.
 Her play Aid Memoir based on her PhD research was performed at the Pleasance Theatre, Islington and subsequently at the ESRC Festival of Social Science https://www.city.ac.uk/news/2018/september/aid-memoir-glenda-cooper.

-Glenda was previously the deputy head of the journalism department and director of the BA Journalism programme at City and has taught students across BA, MA and PhD levels in journalism and political communication to develop both practical skills and critical thinking.
-During her tenure as BA director, the department was 1st in the UK for Journalism (Guardian University Guide 2023).
-She has supervised PhD students who have covered subjects from political communication strategies during the 2019 Istanbul elections to the manosphere's intersection with journalism.
+Glenda has taught students across BA, MA and PhD levels to develop both practical skills and critical thinking.
+During her tenure as undergraduate programme director, BA Journalism ranked 1st nationally (Guardian University Guide 2023; Complete University Guide 2023) and 1st for Graduate Prospects (Sunday Times 2022), while NSS satisfaction rates reached 90.5% (2023/24).
+She has supervised PhD students who have covered subjects from political communication strategies during the 2019 Istanbul elections, to the manosphere's intersection with journalism.
 She devised a core journalism ethics module for final year journalism students and has deployed innovative teaching techniques.
 She holds an MA in Academic Practice, and in 2018 was selected as an AURORA role model for future women leaders in academia.

-She is the reviews editor for Journalism: Theory, Practice and Criticism, UK director of the European Journalism Observatory and a board member of The Conversation UK.
+She is the reviews editor for Journalism: Theory, Practice and Criticism, and a board member of The Conversation UK.
 She co-founded and co-presented The Knowhow podcast with Dr Lindsey Blumell which covered political and cultural issues bringing academics, journalists and policymakers together.

-Before academia, Glenda was a senior staff correspondent and editor at the Independent, Daily Mail, Sunday Times, Daily Telegraph and Evening Standard.
-She was a health reporter for the BBC News Channel and a correspondent for BBC Radio 4's World at One and PM programmes.
-A former columnist, she still freelances as a book reviewer and is the UK correspondent for ABC Australia 'Overnights' programme.
-During her journalist career she reported on such stories as the death of Diana, Princess of Wales and spent a month in New York in the immediate aftermath of the 9/11 attacks reporting for the Washington Post.
+Before academia, Glenda was a staff reporter and feature writer at the Independent, Daily Mail, and a features editor for the Sunday Times, Daily Telegraph and Evening Standard.
+She was also a health reporter for the BBC News Channel and a correspondent for BBC Radio 4's World at One and PM programmes as well as the presenter of Channel 4 News's podcast The Morning Report.
+A former Independent and Sunday Telegraph columnist, she still freelances, primarily as a non-fiction book reviewer for the Mail on Sunday and is the current UK correspondent for ABC Australia 'Overnights' programme.
+During her award-winning journalist career she reported on such stories as the death of Diana, Princess of Wales and spent a month in New York in the immediate aftermath of the 9/11 attacks reporting for the Washington Post.
 She was also commissioned for two three-part series for BBC Radio 4's PM programme - one from the US looking at the world of private military contractors, and one from Romania about the consequences of the changes to foreign adoption law there.

 She was the 2001 Laurence Stern Fellow at the Post and the 2006-7 Guardian Research Fellow at Nuffield College, Oxford.